-The Perth Observatory is Western Australia’s oldest observatory which is located 35km east of Perth in Bickley.
-The Observatory has served WA for 119 years and remains actively involved in the service of public education through Day Tours for schools and Night Sky Tours for the public.
+The Perth Observatory is Western Australia’s oldest observatory which is located 35 km east of Perth in Bickley.
+The Observatory has served WA for over 120 years and remains actively involved in the service of public education through Day Tours for schools and Night Sky Tours for the public.
 In recognition of its scientific, cultural and historical significance, the Observatory was entered on the state’s Heritage Register in 2005.

-As of the 1st of July 2015, the Perth Observatory Volunteer Group will be running the Observatory for the Western Australian Government, so we can continue to provide the Observatory with a bright future and a place to inspire the public and young minds.
+As of the 1st of July 2015, the Perth Observatory Volunteer Group has been running the Observatory for the Western Australian Government, so we can continue to provide the Observatory with a bright future and a place to inspire the public and young minds.

 Some of the important research that has been completed at the Observatory include: